frodri13/Oystercard/README.md

 I need to know where I've travelled from
 ```

+#touch_in was modified to accept an argument of a station.
+This station's name has been set as a double in our spec.
+I set it up to have an attr_reader of :name.

+I had to change previous tests to include the argument of staion for this method.
+And I changed the @in_journey to @entry_station for all tests and methods.
+Moreover, I changed the logic of #in_journey? to return true whenever @entry_station is not equal to nil.

+My touch out method changes this value to nil.

 ```
 In order to know where I have been
 As a customer